-In one page we have summarised a simple, practical approach you can use to prepare a great investor presentation.
-This process will also save you time.
+This will make your life easier and will make it more likely that you get the results you want.
+Below we have summarised a simple, practical approach you can use to prepare a powerful investor pitch.
+If you use this tried and tested process you will also save time.

 1. Do not even think of opening PowerPoint yet